eclipse-archived/ceylon-lang.org/blog/2014-12-29-destructuring.md

 matching, and it's certainly not something we find that the language is missing or needs, but lots of folks tell us they like it in other languages, so we're keeping our options open.
-Fortunately, the syntax described above well scale nicely to more complex patterns in a full pattern matching facility.
+Fortunately, the syntax described above will scale nicely to more complex patterns in a full pattern matching facility.